Rabies: Other animals

 Rabies is infectious to mammals; three stages of central nervous system infection are recognized.
-The clinical course is often shorter in animals than in humans, but result in similar symptoms and almost always death.
-The first stage is a one- to three-day period characterized by behavioral changes and is known as the prodromal stage.
+The clinical course is often shorter in animals than in humans but results in similar symptoms and almost always death.
+The first stage is a one- to three-day period characterized by behavioral changes, known as the prodromal stage.
 The second is the excitative stage, which lasts three to four days.
-This stage is often known as "furious rabies" for the tendency of the affected animal to be hyper-reactive to external stimuli and bite or attack anything near.
-In some cases, animals skip the excitative stage and develop paralysis, as in the third phase; the paralytic phase.
-This stage develops by damage to motor neurons.
-Incoordination is seen, owing to rear limb paralysis, and drooling and difficulty swallowing is caused by paralysis of facial and throat muscles.
+This stage is often known as furious rabies for the tendency of the affected animal to be hyperreactive to external stimuli and bite or attack anything near, potentially spreading the disease.
+In some cases, animals bypass this stage to enter the third, paralytic stage, which arises from damage to motor neurons.
+Incoordination, owing to rear limb paralysis, and drooling and difficulty swallowing, owing to paralysis of facial and throat muscles, develop.
 Death is usually caused by respiratory arrest.

+Research

+Research conducted in 2010 among a population of people in Peru with a self-reported history of exposures to vampire bats (commonly infected with rabies) found that seven out of 73 subjects whose blood serum was tested had rabies virus-neutralizing antibodies, though only one reported prior rabies vaccination.
+These findings suggest previously undocumented cases of infection and viral replication followed by abortive infection, indicating that some people exposed to the virus can thereby develop natural antibodies without treatment.